keboola/processor-headers/README.md

 # Usage
 The processor makes a CSV file orthogonal.
 It fills missing column names with auto-generated names (`auto_col_XX`) and missing values in rows with empty string.
-The processor is registered with id `keboola-processor.headers`.
+The processor is registered with id `keboola.processor-headers`.
 It supports optional pareters:

 - `delimiter` -- CSV delimiter, defaults to `,`